15 January - 18 February 2020

 Please state the administrating organisation and project site.

 Please request the review panel or panels (in priority order) that you wish to carry out the scientific assessment of your application.
+The final allocation of applications is determined by the Swedish Research Council.

 Here you as applicant may invite participating administrators to your application.